Within This Page

 - Evidence-Based Design of Elementary and Secondary Schools: A Responsive Approach to Creating Learning Environments by Peter Lippman.
 New York, NY: John Wiley & Sons, Inc., 2010.

-- High-Performance School Buildings Resource and Strategy Guide, Third edition, by Deane Evans, FAIA, and the Sustainable Buildings Industry Council.
+- High-Performance School Buildings: Resource and Strategy Guide/em>, Third Edition, by Deane Evans, FAIA, and the Sustainable Buildings Industry Council.
 2008.

 - National Best Practices Manual for Building High Performance Schools by U.S. Department of Energy and National Renewable Energy Laboratory.
 2007.

-- Sustainable School Architecture: Design for Elementary and Secondary Schools by Lisa Gelfand.
+- Sustainable School Architecture: Design for Elementary and Secondary Schools by Lisa Gelfand, Eric Corey Freed.
 New York, NY: John Wiley & Sons, Inc., 2010.